guptatapan-24/proof-of-prompt/README.md

 Before generating or registering content:

 1. Ensure MetaMask extension is installed and unlocked
-2. Connect your wallet when prompted
+2. Connect the test wallet when prompted
-3. Your wallet address becomes your decentralized author identity
+3. The wallet address becomes your decentralized author identity
 4. Each generated content's hash is signed and stored on-chain for verification

 ## 🧠 How It Works